Below are some questions that we are frequently asked. Please click on the question to reveal the answer.

 We do not chase for reports and they are not compulsory; however, it should be noted that if a charity does not submit a grant report it will affect our decision to award another grant, should one be requested.

-There is no requirement to publicise a grant from the W F Southall Trust and publicity is not something we seek.
+There is no requirement to publicise a grant from the Southall Trust and publicity is not something we seek.
 However, if your charity feels that publicising a grant from the Trust might be beneficial to your cause, then please do so.

-Please note that, if any grant reports are outstanding, we will request these before processing a further application.
+Please note that, if any grant reports are outstanding, we will not usually consider a new application until that report is received.